 This contemporary cottage has a peaceful location with tranquil garden views, yet close to the city of Napa.
 The super spacious 2-bed, 2-bath cottage accommodates 4 guests.
 The home has bright and airy living spaces, a fully stocked kitchen, outside seating, and access to a seasonal pool.
 Book a stay here!

-Looking specifically for an Airbnb for your wine country getaway?
-Check out our article on the best Airbnbs in Napa Valley!
+Looking for more detailed information on accommodation options?
+Check out our article on the best places to stay in Napa Valley!

 Napa Valley Hotels